 The REIT made monthly distributions from April, 2004 until December, 2006.
 On December 21, 2006, the REIT announced that it will be making quarterly rather than monthly distribution payments following the December 2006 distribution.
-The REIT intends to continue making cash distributions to Unitholders on each quarterly Distribution Date (subject to an election by Unitholders to utilize the Distribution Reinvestment Plan described below).
+The REIT intends to continue making cash distributions to Unitholders on each quarterly Distribution Date.
 Pursuant to the Declaration of Trust, the REIT is only required to make distributions to Unitholders equal to taxable income calculated prior to such distributions.